jFransham/gumdrop/README.md

 will `eval` any Ruby scripts it finds in the data folder! _That's really bad_.

 It also `eval`s `[site folder]/site.rb`, `[site folder]/helpers.rb`, and, like,
-every ruby file in your system given a creative enough bad actor (or, like, one who knows how to symlink).
+every ruby file in your system given a creative enough bad actor (or one who knows how to symlink).
 Even if I got rid of that, it uses YAML as its configuration format, which Ruby's own documentation states should not be used on untrusted data.
 Point is, this is a website development framework, not a